-On September 30, Alan Soldofsky visited the NMSU campus to read from his full length collection In The Buddha Factory .
+On September 30, Alan Soldofsky visited the NMSU campus to read from his full length collection In The Buddha Factory.
 In addition to his poetic output, Soldofsky also regularly engages in criticism, reviews and public activism.
-This generous devotion to the work of others was evident at his NMSU reading.
-MFA faculty member and accomplished poet herself, Carmen Gimenez-Smith gave an incredibly heartfelt introduction.
+This generous devotion to the work of others was evident at the reading from the heartfelt introduction given by MFA faculty member and accomplished poet herself, Carmen Gimenez-Smith.
 Many of the poems from In The Buddha Factory practice this same spirit of generosity in the form of dedications and tributes, not only to people, but to places as well.
 I am incredibly grateful for having had the opportunity to meet Soldofsky and pick his brain for information about being a poet in contemporary America.

 This interview took place over a few months with the 2016 presidential election taking place in the interim.
 In our discussion (some of which is not included in this interview) it became apparent that Soldofsky is currently engaged in responding to a turbulent political environment with the written word.
 Some of this interview, rightfully so, addresses this issue.

 Nate Wilkerson: Why do you write poetry?
 Why is poetry important?